namitamenon/Rasa-Chat-Bot/README.md

   North Indian
   User: I’ll prefer Italian!

--Average budget for two people: Segment the price range (average budget for two people) into three price categories: lesser than 300, 300 to 700 and more than 700.
+- Average budget for two people: Segment the price range (average budget for two people) into three price categories: lesser than 300, 300 to 700 and more than 700.
 The bot should ask the user to select one of the three price categories.
 For example:
  - Bot: What price range are you looking at?
     Lesser than Rs.
 300